godotengine/godot-docs/classes/class_editorplugin.rst

 When given node or resource is selected, the base type will be instanced (ie, "Spatial", "Control", "Resource"), then the script will be loaded and set to this object.

-You can use the :ref:`EditorPlugin.handles<class_EditorPlugin_handles>` to check if your custom object is being edited by checking the script or using 'is' keyword.
+You can use the virtual method :ref:`handles<class_EditorPlugin_handles>` to check if your custom object is being edited by checking the script or using 'is' keyword.

 During run-time, this will be a simple object with a script so this function does not need to be called then.